 The theatre screened the premiere of Charlie Chaplin’s film, City Lights (with Chaplin himself attending).
 During its history, the Dominion Theatre hosted movies such as South Pacific and The Sound of Music, whilst interspersed with live performances, most famously the Judy Garland Show.
 In the 1980s, music stars played at the Dominion Theatre, including Dolly Parton, Duran Duran, Bon Jovi, David Bowie and U2.

 In the early 1990s, plans were set to convert the theatre into a car park, but this was not followed through.
 Now, the Dominion Theatre is home to large musicals, including Grease, a 12-year run of We Will Rock You, and The Prince of Egypt.

 The auditorium has two levels – the Stalls and Circle.
-It is a very large space, which offers excellent views of the stage.
+It is a very large space and offers excellent views of the stage wherever you sit.

-In the Circle, the seats are strongly raked (particularly from Row L onwards) which offers a great view, but makes the back rows feel very distant from the stage.
+In the Circle, the seats are strongly raked which offers a great view.

 Railway station: Euston

 Bus numbers: (Tottenham Court Road Station) 7, 10, 14, 24, 29, 73, 134, 242; (New Oxford St) 1, 8, 25, 55, 98, 176, 390